Quantum spin van der Pol oscillator -- a spin-based limit-cycle oscillator exhibiting quantum synchronization: Quantum spin vdP oscillators

-{\it Quantum spin vdP oscillators.-} Our main proposal in this study is the {\it quantum spin vdP oscillator} described by the following quantum master equation for the density matrix $\rho$:
+Our main proposal in this study is the {\it quantum spin vdP oscillator} described by the following quantum master equation for the density matrix $\rho$:

 where $H$ is the Hamiltonian, $\omega$ gives the natural frequency of the oscillator determined by the spin magnetic moment and the intensity of the magnetic field, $\gamma_{1}$ and $\gamma_{2}$ are the intensities of the negative damping and nonlinear damping, respectively, and $\mathcal{D}[L]$ represents the Lindblad form.
 Here, we have introduced the rescaled operators $J'_{+} = J_{+}/\sqrt{2J}$ and $J'_{-} = J_{-}/\sqrt{2J}$.
-Note that we need to assume $J \geq 1$, because the nonlinear damping term in Eq.~(\ref{eq:qsvdp}) vanishes when $J = 1/2$ since $(J_{-})^2 = \bm{1}$, where $\bm{1}$ is the identity matrix.
+Note that we need to assume $J \geq 1$, because the nonlinear damping term in Eq.~(\ref{eq:qsvdp}) vanishes when $J = 1/2$ since $(J_{-})^2 = \bm{0}$, where $\bm{0}$ is the zero matrix.
 Therefore, the quantum spin-$1$ vdP oscillator ($J = 1$) is the smallest possible model of the general quantum spin vdP {oscillator} defined by Eq.~\eqref{eq:qsvdp}.
-We can show that, in the high-spin limit $J \to \infty$, this model becomes equivalent to the quantum optical vdP {oscillator} \cite{lee2013quantum} (see Supplemental Material for the derivation).

 When the spin number is large ($J \gg 1$), the deterministic dynamics in the classical limit of Eq.~(\ref{eq:qsvdp}), described by the drift term of the approximate semiclassical Fokker-Planck equation (FPE) derived from Eq.~(\ref{eq:qsvdp}) valid for $\gamma_2 \ll \gamma_1$, is given by